-Then we videotaped interviews with more than 100 people—mothers, fathers, siblings, spouses and people with spinal cord injuries themselves.
-We asked them about their own experiences and what they learned that might be helpful to others.
+We videotaped interviews with more than 100 people—mothers, fathers, siblings, spouses and people with spinal cord injuries themselves.
+We asked specific questions about their own experiences and what they learned that might be helpful to others.
 People were remarkably open and honest in what they shared.

 After the interviews, we selected each person’s best answers to put up on the website.
 There are more than 2,000 videos of direct personal experiences with paralysis.
 It’s easy to narrow what you watch by using filters to limit your search to parents, spouses, siblings, etc. Among people living with spinal cord injuries, you can search by gender, by level of injury (paraplegic or quadriplegic) and by the age at which they were injured.

 Choose a topic to watch videos that answer real-life questions

 Personal experiences in these videos have been chosen from interviews with more than 100 people living with spinal cord injury.